jfourkiotis/epicus-doomicus-metallicus/README.md

 ### changes

+* v0.19 Exposed the interaction environment.
+Creation of new environment is allowed.
+        Support for the `eval` form
+* v0.18 Support for the `apply` form
 * v0.17 Added the `and` and `or` forms
 * v0.16 Added the `let` form
 * v0.15 Support for the `cond` form